Tony Luetkemeyer

-Tony Luetkemeyer (born September 21, 1983) is an attorney and the state senator for the 34th Senatorial District of the Missouri Senate, representing Buchanan and Platte Counties in Northwest Missouri.
-He is a member of the Republican Party.
+Tony Luetkemeyer is an attorney and the state senator for the 34th Senatorial District of the Missouri Senate, representing Buchanan and Platte counties in northwest Missouri.
+He serves as the Majority Floor Leader and is a member of the Republican Party.

 Personal life

-Luetkemeyer is a lifelong Missourian.
-He grew up in Southeast Missouri in Farmington.

-Luetkemeyer attended college at the University of Missouri, where he graduated with Bachelor of Arts degrees in history and political science, magna cum laude.
-During college, he was elected president of the undergraduate student government, the Missouri Students Association.
-During the summer after college, Luetkemeyer served as an intern in Washington D.C. at the White House, where he worked in the Domestic Policy Council during the administration of President George W. Bush.
+Luetkemeyer grew up in southeast Missouri in Farmington.
+He attended college at the University of Missouri, where he graduated with Bachelor of Arts degrees in history and political science, magna cum laude.
+During college, he was elected president of the undergraduate student government.
+The summer after college, Luetkemeyer interned in Washington D.C. at the White House in the Domestic Policy Council during the administration of President George W. Bush.

-Luetkemeyer attended law school at the University of Missouri, where he earned his Juris Doctor, magna cum laude, and was inducted into the Order of the Coif.
-While in law school, he was appointed by former Missouri Governor Matt Blunt to serve as the Student Representative to the University of Missouri Board of Curators.
+Luetkemeyer attended law school at the University of Missouri, where he earned his Juris Doctor and was inducted into the Order of the Coif.
+While in law school, he was appointed by Missouri Governor Matt Blunt to serve as the student representative to the University of Missouri Board of Curators.

-After law school, Luetkemeyer clerked for Patricia Breckenridge on the Supreme Court of Missouri.
-He began his law practice as an attorney at Shook Hardy & Bacon in Kansas City, where he focused on defending individuals and businesses in tort litigation.
+After law school, Luetkemeyer clerked for Judge Patricia Breckenridge on the Supreme Court of Missouri.
+He began his law practice as an attorney at Shook Hardy & Bacon in Kansas City.

-Luetkemeyer lives in Parkville, Missouri and is married to Lucinda H. Luetkemeyer.
+Luetkemeyer lives in Parkville, Missouri and is married to Lucinda Luetkemeyer.
+He is a relative of Blaine Luetkemeyer, who served as a U.S. representative and state representative.